 Our favorite storage solution is the Wolf Pack box by FrontRunner. ($40.00).
 These boxes are waterproof, stackable, and very versatile.
 Dimensions: 19.7" x 15.7" x 9".
 We also like the new extended Hi-lid.
 We use one with our recovery gear box.

 Pros: They are rugged and don't move when stacked.
 The square vs tapered design means you don't lose storage space.
 They can easily be strapped down for extra security.
 Label what you have in these and you can pick and choose where to put them.
-We use two for tools, recovery gear and kitchen items.
+For trips without our trailer, we use two for tools, recovery gear, and kitchen items.
 We used them as side tables.
 Weigh down the corners of our awning room.
 These are great versatile boxes.